sabbelasichon/typo3-psr-cache-adapter/README.md

 To ease the creation of a PSR-6 or PSR-16 compatible cache object the extension ships with two factories.
 One for PSR-6 and one for PSR-16.
-In order create either a PSR-6 or a PSR-16 compatible cache object you can configure it via Symfony DI
+Create either a PSR-6 or a PSR-16 compatible cache object with leveraging Symfony DI configuration:

 ```php
 use Ssch\Cache\Adapter\Psr6Adapter;